vaginessa/Android-SudoInstaller/README.md

 Source Code
 ===========

-I work on this project in the Eclipse ADT IDE.
-Import it there.
-It used to require appcompat-v7, but as of [this commit](https://github.com/ColtonDRG/AndroidSudo/commit/e9047209958b9fa87ffbf06a854a40c055b76d89) this requirement was removed because it no longer supports Android 2.x.
+I work on this in Android Studio.
+You should be able to import and build it there with no issue!

 Bugs and Testing